Single-Sample Prophet Inequalities via Greedy-Ordered Selection: Introduction

 We now present the results we derive within our greedy framework, which allows us to significantly improve on the competitive guarantees of many existing \sspi{}s, and provide the first constant-factor \sspi{}s for some problems previously not covered by this paradigm.

-\paragraph{Max-weight matching with general edge arrivals.} In \cref{sec:generalMatching}, we apply the above ideas to the case of maximum weight matching in general (non-bipartite) graphs with edge arrivals -- Here, edges $e\in E$ of a graph $\mathcal{G}$, each associated with a certain nonnegative weight $w(e)$, arrive one by one in adversarial order.
-The algorithms aims at selecting a maximum-weight matching $M\subseteq E$, such that each vertex has at most one incident edge in $M$.
-Before our work, the state-of-the-art for this problem was a $512$-competitive algorithm derived via \cite{AzarKW14} and the $256$-competitive \oos{} in \cite{FSZ16} for bipartite graphs, by choosing a random bipartition.
-We improve this to a $16$-competitive \sspi{} derived via our framework.
-The proof of this result is exemplary for the key insights that drive our analyses.
+\paragraph{Max-weight matching with general edge arrivals} In \Cref{sec:generalMatching}, we apply the above ideas to the case of maximum weight matching in general (non-bipartite) graphs with edge arrivals.
+Here, edges $e\in E$ of a graph $\mathcal{G}$ arrive one by one in adversarial order, each associated with a certain nonnegative weight $w(e)$.
+The algorithms aim at selecting a maximum-weight matching $M\subseteq E$, such that each vertex has at most one incident edge in $M$.
+Before our work, the state-of-the-art for this problem was a $512$-competitive algorithm derived via \citet{AzarKW14} and the $256$-competitive \oos{} in \citet{FSZ16} for bipartite graphs, by choosing a random bipartition.
+We improve this to a $16$-competitive \sspi{} derived through our framework.
+The proof of this result is exemplary of the key insights that drive our analyses.

-\paragraph{Max-weight bipartite matching.} In \cref{sec:bipartite}, we focus on the case of bipartite matching with vertex arrival where the items are available offline, and buyers arrive in adversarial order.
-Here, we provide an $8$-competitve \sspi{}, again improving considerably over the $256$-competitive \sspi{}.\footnote{We observe however that a \sspi{} with better competitive ratio for this problem can also be achieved by adjusting the analysis in \cite{KP09} to become order-oblivious, which yields a $13.5$ competitive policy.} The improved factor is obtained by exploiting the fact that due to vertex arrival, all edges of the same buyer become available at once.
-Then, we complement this result with a truthful mechanism, which is based on the idea of tightening the threshold requirements for each edge in a way that agents cannot hurt the approximation too much by picking the \emph{wrong} elements on arrival.
+\paragraph{Max-weight bipartite matching} In \Cref{sec:bipartite}, we focus on the case of bipartite matching with vertex arrival where the items are available offline and the buyers arrive in adversarial order.
+We provide an $8$-competitve \sspi{}, again improving considerably over the $256$-competitive \sspi{}.\footnote{We observe however that a \sspi{} with better competitive ratio for this problem can also be achieved by adjusting the analysis in \citet{KP09} to become order-oblivious, which yields a $13.5$ competitive policy.} The improved factor is obtained by exploiting the fact that due to vertex arrival, all edges of the same buyer become available at once.
+We complement this result with a truthful mechanism, which is based on the idea of tightening the threshold requirements for each edge in a way that agents cannot hurt the approximation too much by picking the \emph{wrong} elements on arrival.
 In particular, we give a $16$-approximate mechanism, which to the best of our knowledge is the first single-sample result for this setting.
-Finally, we show an $8$-competitive \sspi{} for the closely related (and somewhat more restricted) problem of selecting an independent set of elements in a transversal matroid, improving on the previous $16$-approximation by \cite{AzarKW14}.
+Finally, we show an $8$-competitive \sspi{} for the closely related (and somewhat more restricted) problem of selecting an independent set of elements in a transversal matroid, improving on the previous $16$-approximation by \citet{AzarKW14}.